 - 2.9 The Site is situated within the Borough High Street Conservation Area and the Borough, Bermondsey and Rivers Archaeological Priority Zone.
-In addition to the listed buildings within the Site extent, the Site is situated within close proximity to a number of neighbouring listed buildings, including no. 2 St Thomas Street (Grade II listed), Old King's Head Public House (Grade II), Guy's Hospital main building including wings and chapel (Grade II listed) and St Thomas' Church (Grade II listed).
-Southwark Cathedral and The George Inn, both of which are Grade I listed, are also situated within the locality. - 2.10 A tall building cluster around London Bridge is now well established, including the Shard (306m in height), Guy's Tower (142m in height) and Shard Place (99m in height).
+In addition to the listed buildings within the Site extent, the Site is situated within close proximity to a number of neighbouring listed buildings, including no. 2 St Thomas Street (Grade II listed), Old Kings Head Public House (Grade II), Guy's Hospital main building including wings and chapel (Grade II listed) and St Thomas' Church (Grade II listed).
+Southwark Cathedral and The George Inn, both of which are Grade I listed, are also situated within the locality. - 2.10 A tall building cluster around London Bridge is now well established, including the Shard (306m in height), Guy's Tower (142m in height) and Shard Place (99m in height), which is currently in the final stages of construction.
 Further tall buildings are consented, including Greystar's Capital House proposals on Weston Street (138m in height) and EDGE's Becket House, also on St Thomas Street (121m in height).